RicoJia/ricojia.github.io/_posts/2022/2022-02-03-deep-learning-Classic-CNN-Models.markdown

 </p>
 </div>

+In a bottleneck block,
+1. dimensions are jacked up so the network can learn a richer function.
+2. perform depthwise convolutions
-In a bottleneck block, dimensions are jacked up so the network can learn a richer function.
-But they are projected down before moving the next bottleneck block so memory usage won't be too big.
+3. they are projected down before moving the next bottleneck block so memory usage won't be too big, and model size can be smaller

 <div style="text-align: center;">
 <p align="center">